ingen0s/quantumfuse/README.md

 ## Measurement System & ML Denoising

 To achieve the precision needed for quantum measurements, our system uses a camera-based interferometer and a powerful software pipeline on a PC workstation.
-This approach leverages machine learning to overcome environmental noise and capture the subtle changes in the quartz crystal's vibrations.
+This approach leverages machine learning to overcome environmental noise and capture the subtle changes in the quartz crystal's vibrations. *(Updated November 1, 2025: ML now processes atomic fluorescence spectra for vibration-induced sideband detection, inspired by high-fidelity imaging in the 6,100-qubit tweezer array.)*

 You can find the detailed plan for the measurement system and ML-based denoising here: [Measurement Outline](https://github.com/ingen0s/quantumfuse/blob/main/measurement_outline.md)